How US election night could unfold | Press and Journal

 As soon as this happens, a state can be “called” by the US news networks for either Donald Trump or Joe Biden.

-This will take place only when the networks are confident that a candidate will win the state.
+This will take place only when the networks are confident that a candidate is going to win.

 But where the race is expected to be close, in swing states such as Florida, Michigan or Pennsylvania, the networks will want to wait until a significant number of votes are actually counted and reported before making a projection.
 And because of this, some states might not be called for hours, and possibly days.

-Here is a guide to how US election night is likely to unfold.
-In all cases, the time given is when the last polls close in each state.
+Here is a guide to how US election night is likely to unfold, based on the latest available information for when polls are due to close.
+In some states polls close at different times in different counties, and in these cases the time given is the one for when the majority of polls are expected to close.
 All times are GMT.

 – 12am November 4